jreisinger/notes/content/posts/http-protocol.md

 * 4xx - Client errors; client request is unintelligible or illegal
 * 404 Not Found - the resource is not at the given URL
 * 5xx - Server errors
+* 500 Internal server error - a generic "catch-all" response
-* 502 Bad Gateway - the server is a proxy but it cannot contact the server behind it
+* 502 Bad Gateway - the server is a proxy and it cannot contact the upstream server (the server behind the proxy)
+* 503 Service unavailable - server down for maintenance or overloaded
+* 504 Gateway timeout - the server is a proxy and it did not get a response from the upstream server in order to complete the request

 Caching headers